(Penis Foreskin Removal)

 Your baby will be taken to a special surgical area and any clothing will be removed for the procedure.

-The baby will likely be placed in a restraining device, often called a Circumstraint.
+The baby will likely be placed in a restraining device.
 This will keep him from wiggling around or moving during the procedure.

 The doctor may give your baby a pacifier dipped in sugar water to soothe him while the procedure is occurring.

-The doctor will usually give your baby one of two types of local anesthesia.
+The doctor will usually give your baby 1 of 2 types of local anesthesia.
 Choices are a topical cream that numbs the penis or an injected anesthetic that works much more quickly.

 The doctor will next prepare the penis by applying an antiseptic.

 In some cases, the doctor will place a surgical drape over the baby with just the penis exposed.
-This makes it easier for the doctor to work without distractions.
+This will help keep the area sterile (free of germs) during the procedure.

 The doctor may attach a plastic clamp or ring to the penis to make it easier to cut the foreskin.